bigcompany/run-service/ReadMe.md

 # run-service

-Node.js module used for safetly running untrusted streaming JavaScript microservices.
+Node.js module used for safely running untrusted streaming JavaScript microservices.

 see also: `run-remote-service` module